Girl from Rio (song): Music video

 The video intercalates from scenes of Anitta and her family having fun at Piscinão de Ramos to a studio footage of Anitta as a glamorous redhead with colorful and vintage visuals in a recreated 1960s Ipanema.
 Anitta's vintage visuals on the video were inspired on the 2020s television series Ratched and Sarah Paulson's character Nurse Ratched, as well as the general aesthetic of the 1960s.
-Carmen Miranda's performances were also mentioned as inspirations for the video's easthetic.
+Carmen Miranda's performances were also mentioned as inspirations for the video's aesthetic.

 Remix version

 The music video for the remix version featuring DaBaby was released on May 28, 2021, and was directed by Giovanni Bianco.